 We don’t know which multiple-choice answer box the seller checked.
 We do know that many sellers are taking their disclosure obligation way to lightly.
 Sellers habitually tend to select conveniently what they perceive as the safest default answer: “NTMK.” – Really?
 The seller doesn’t know?

 According to the newspaper, the listing brokerage claims that “everything had been properly disclosed.”

 However, that’s in the eye of the beholder.
-After all, the buyer is an attorney that might not have sued unless he thinks he has a winnable case.
+After all, the buyer is an attorney who might not have sued unless he thinks he has a winnable case.